lilypeng212/Business-Proposal-Competition-ALIVE-Spring-Hill-Resort/README.md

 ### Product Design
 - Developed a hand-care product line inspired by the resort’s hot spring identity
-- Integrated hygiene and wellness concepts to align with post-pandemic consumer needs
+- Integrated hygiene and wellness concepts aligned with post-pandemic consumer needs

 ### Service Experience
 - Designed a customized overnight toiletry kit to improve usability and differentiation